yusravekriwala/sql-data-warehouse-project/README.md

 ## License:
 This project is licensed under the [MIT License] (LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## About me:
+Hi!
+I'm Yusra, a masters student who is pursuing her education in data analytics from the University of Venice.
+My expertise are SQL, Python, Advanced MS Excel and power BI.